Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 The Catalyst will have some form of armor that'll activate when too many enemies are left alive.
 This will force the player's attention between fighting the Catalyst and also the enemies it spawns.

 After enough damage has been dealt to the Catalyst, it will float high above the center of the arena and begin charging up.
-After a short time, it will charge down and crash through the level leaving a hole for the player to follow to the next level.
-This action of crashing through the level and leaving a hole will also release a shockwave killing all enemies left in the arena.
+After a short time, it will charge down and crash through the level leaving a portal that'll slowly expand out, the player will eventually have no choice but to fall into.
+This action of crashing through the level and leaving a portal will also release a shockwave killing all enemies left in the arena.

 ## Scoring
 Each level will be infinite and have a repeating enemy spawn pattern that loops every minute or so, getting more difficult as time goes on.